Senate report blames senior JPMorgan management in Whale losses

-WASHINGTON Senior managers at JPMorgan Chase & Co (JPM.N), including Chief Investment Officer Ina Drew, were told for months about the bad derivatives bets that ended up costing the bank $6.2 billion (4.1 billion pounds) but did little to rein them in until it was too late, according to a U.S. Senate report.
+WASHINGTON, March 14 Senior managers at JPMorgan Chase & Co, including Chief Investment Officer Ina Drew, were told for months about the bad derivatives bets that ended up costing the bank $6.2 billion but did little to rein them in until it was too late, according to a U.S. Senate report.

 Telephone calls and instant messages show traders felt pressure to misstate the values of the derivatives and were upset about doing so, but the bank stood by the prices and said in an internal document they were "consistent with industry practices," according to the report.